worlpaker/Bloggers-website/README.md

-# Website, Bloggers website by categories
+# Bloggers website
 ![Program](Photos/Program.jpg)
 ## ABOUT
-- Basic bloggers web site with simple and beautiful theme.
+- Basic bloggers website with simple and beautiful theme by different categories.

 - **Please see: Features**